AzlinRusnan/MovieLens_Data_Analysis_with_MongoDB_and_Cassandra/README.md

 - Questions iv and v: Cassandra (our gossiper)

 Hence, you will see the coding divided into two sections: MongoDB and Cassandra.
-The full code for both databases will be included in the index section.
+The full code for both databases will be included in the appendix section.

 ## Python 🐍 Script Elements